appdev-lessons/getting-started-with-scaffolds/content.md

 (Or just `bundle` for short.)

-This command will go get all the gems from our `Gemfile` and install them.
+This command will go get all of the gems from our `Gemfile` and install them.

 Now try the bash prompt command again: